 Personal budgeting can be tricky and daunting because it is…personal.
-Many articles that discuss budgeting fail to account for the fact that each of us are in very unique situations with very unique goals.
+Many articles that discuss budgeting fail to account for the fact that each of us is in very unique situations with very unique goals.
 Far too often these articles seem to relate to everyone else except you and your needs.

 Your passion may be motorcycle road trips or paintball or quilting or spelunking.
 To an all-encompassing budget profile article, any of those interests are very likely to be early to the chopping block from a recommended budget.
 Those interests, though, are the sweet reward for all of your hard work and dedication.
 Your personal budget, remember, is personal to you…so affording yourself money to enjoy your greatest passion is all part of the plan.

 None of us are the same, and trying to fit into a budgeting mold created by someone else is doomed to fail before you even get started.
 Think about your life throughout a typical year, and list all of the expenses you’re responsible for in order to live (food, clothing, and a home) and the expenses you have in order to enjoy life (paintball, quilting, etc.).
 This list then gives you a bird’s eye view of what is necessary and what is subjective in your budget.